-On May 24, 2022, Chattanooga City Council voted on the first reading of a new ordinance to allow for Accessory Dwelling Units (ADUs) city-wide.
-The vote passed unanimously.
-Here’s what you should know about this new ordinance:
+On May 31, 2022, Chattanooga City Council passed a new ordinance to allow for Accessory Dwelling Units (ADUs) city-wide, taking effect two weeks later on June 14, 2022.
+Here’s what you should know about Chattanooga ADUs:

 The definition of an ADU varies from place to place.
 Typically, this refers to a dwelling on a single family lot that is detached from the main home.
 Different municipalities have different conditions for types of structures that qualify, size of structure, and placement on the lot.
 Currently, Chattanooga’s ordinance allows for site-built construction only, not exceeding 700 sq ft, and located either to the side of the main home or in the backyard.
 There is also flexibility that allows for an ADU to be attached to the main home, above a garage, etc. (read the ordinance here).